4th-earth/site-fourth-earth/site-raw/content.md

 ## Time and Space

-A round ends after each Character Action has been resolved.
-A turn ends after a single Character Action has been resolved.

-- Player time SHOULD NOT be the same as Character time.
+- Player Time SHOULD NOT be the same as Character Time.
 - Players SHOULD favor cinematic over real-time.
 	- Players SHOULD favor real-time over turn-based Action resolution.
 - Items within the Setting MAY decay over time.